k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 Occasionally, you may need to temporarily hold a task (i.e., set it 'On Hold').
 This status can be used - for example, if the testing environment is temporarily down - for holding all task executions on an environment until the testing environment is up again, and to then reactivate the tasks for this environment.

 Hold or Activate task activities are enabled only for Active tasks.
-When a task is deleted (set to  Inactive), its task execution status cannot be modified.
+When a task is deleted (set to  'Inactive'), its task execution status cannot be modified.

 Tasks on a **Hold** task-execution-status, cannot be executed.

-Hold and Activate task buttons are displayed on the Tasks screen of each task:
+The Hold and Activate task buttons are displayed on the Tasks screen of each task:

 - To hold a task (i.e., set it 'On Hold'/pause), click ![hold task](images/hold_task_icon.png).
 - To activate a task execution status, click ![activate task icon](images/activate_onhold_task_icon.png).